flyteorg/flyte/README.md

 Running propeller locally
 -------------------------
-use the config.yaml in root found `here <https://github.com/flyteorg/flytepropeller/blob/master/config.yaml>`.
+use the config.yaml in root found [here](https://github.com/flyteorg/flytepropeller/blob/master/config.yaml).
 Cd into this folder and then run

 ```